WeegeeNumbuh1/FlightGazer/README.md

   - python3-venv
   - tmux
 - Writes startup entry for `FlightGazer-init.sh` in `rc.local` if not present
+- If `rc.local` doesn't exist, create a new systemd service `flightgazer.service` instead
 - Makes virtual python environment at `etc/FlightGazer-pyvenv`
 - Updates `pip` as necessary and installs the following python packages in the virtual environment:
   - requests